Battling Gibbs Phenomenon: On Finite Element Approximations of Discontinuous Solutions of PDEs: Introduction

-In this paper, we want to clarify this question by a simple model problem.
-Since most of the finite element or DG methods are based on projections or pseudo-projections, the best result a numerical method can achieve of a certain approximation often cannot be better than its $L^2$-projection, i.e., if $V_h$ is the discrete approximation space, the best we can hope for the numerical error is often in the form (many methods cannot have such a good result, for example, the DG method for the linear hyperbolic equation):
+In this paper, we want to clarify this question from the approximation point of view by using a simple model problem.
+Since most finite element or DG methods are based on projections or pseudo-projections in Hilbert spaces, the best result a numerical method can achieve of a certain approximation often cannot be better than its $L^2$-projection.
+That is, if $V_h$ is the discrete approximation space, the best we can hope for the numerical error is often in the following form (note that for many complicated problems, it is essential to use adaptive methods to achieve the desired optimality; and many methods cannot have such a good result, for example, the DG method for the linear hyperbolic equation): \beq \|u - u_h\|_0 \leq C \inf_{v_h \in V_h} \|u-v_h\|_0 = C \|u-\Pi_{V_h}u\|_0, \eeq where $\Pi_{V_h}$ is the $L^2$-projection operator onto the discrete approximation space $V_h$ and $\|\cdot\|_0$ is the $L^2$-norm. {Since the Gibbs phenomenon is about the wiggles/overshoots/undershoots, the error is pointwise.
+Thus, to study the Gibbs phenomenon, we should measure the error in an $L^\infty$ like norm.
+In Theorem 6.5 of \cite{CK:20}, for the singularly perturbed reaction-diffusion problem with a two-step finite element method, the following result, \beq \|u -u_h\|_{L^\infty(K)} \leq C\|u -\Pi_{V_h} u\|_{L^\infty(K)} + \mbox{extra terms on slightly larger domains of } K, \eeq is proved, where $V_h$ is the discontinuous piecewise polynomial space on a finite element mesh, $K$ is an element of the finite element mesh, and $\Pi_{V_h}$ is the $L^2$-projection onto $V_h$.
+Inspired by \eqref{CK}, at least from the approximation point of view, to study the Gibbs phenomenon of finite element approximations to (nearly) discontinuous solutions, we need to study the term $\|u -\Pi_{V_h} u_h\|_{L^\infty(K)}$ for different $V_h$ spaces (continuous or discontinuous finite elements on discontinuity-aligned or nonaligned, uniform or adaptive meshes) with $\Pi_{V_h}$ as the $L^2$-projection.

-where $\Pi_{V_h}$ is the $L^2$ projection operator onto the discrete approximation space $V_h$.
-For a step function $u$, we try to study the properties of $\Pi_{V_h}u$ under a refined mesh to answer the above question.
+We also need to emphasize that the numerical stability of the numerical method for a specific equation is different from the Gibbs phenomenon or spurious oscillation, as discussed on page 119 of Wesseling \cite{Wesseling:01}.
+The numerical stability is essential for the success of the numerical method, but it cannot guarantee the disappearance of the Gibbs phenomenon.
+The Gibbs phenomenon (spurious oscillation or wiggle) is essentially an approximation problem.
+Some tricks to increase the numerical stability, such as the artificial/numerical viscosity, will enhance both the stability and reduce the Gibbs phenomenon.
+We assume that the artificial/numerical viscosity is not used.